SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/connect-email-and-documents.md

 <!-- markdownlint-disable-next-line MD034 DOCSMD007 -->
 > [!Video https://www.youtube.com/embed/h23X9-utLi4]

 Ready to get connected?
 Choose your operating system below to learn how to connect your email and document management programs.
-Once you know which tools you need, jump to the installation how-to guide and follow the steps.
+After you know which tools you need, jump to the installation how-to guide and follow the steps.

 ### Windows OS with Microsoft Outlook and Microsoft Office